The Nature of Time

 - Sense of being “outside of” time, beyond past and future.

-Students reported thier experiences on the following six-point scale (in situ, administered on a scale from zero to five)
+Students reported their experiences on the following six-point scale (in situ, administered on a scale from zero to five)

 - So slight, cannot decide